RaspAP/raspap-webgui/README.md

 ## How to contribute

-1. File an issue in the repository, using the bug tracker, describing the contribution you'd like to make.
-This will help us to get you started on the right foot.
+1. File an issue in the repository describing the contribution you'd like to make.
+This will help us get you started on the right foot.
-2. Fork the project in your account and create a new branch:
+2. Fork the project in your account and create a new branch: `your-great-feature`.
-   `your-great-feature`.
 3. Commit your changes in that branch.
 4. Open a pull request, and reference the initial issue in the pull request message.

+This project follows the [PSR-2](http://www.php-fig.org/psr/psr-2/) coding style guidelines.
+There are many ways to check your code for PSR-2.
+An excellent tool is [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
+The command line tool `phpcs` can be run against any single file.
+[Phing](https://www.phing.info/), a PHP build tool, integrates nicely with `phpcs` to automate PSR-2 checks across all source files in a project.

 ## License
 See the [LICENSE](./LICENSE) file.